Vandal Savage: Post-Crisis

-Wally West, the latest hero to be called the Flash, realizes Vandal Savage is hiding under the alias of Burt Villers, an art dealer.
-The two have a brief battle.
-Soon afterward, one of Savage's scientific projects leads to the creation of Velocity 9, a highly-addictive drug that imbues a person with superhuman speed.
-Savage releases this drug to criminals who then perform high-speed crimes, but the Velocity 9 causes accelerated aging and severe strokes.
-The Velocity 9 scheme is thwarted by Wally West.
-Later on, Wally's friend and fellow Teen Titans founder Roy Harper is revealed to be a descendant of Savage.

 Soon after the Crisis on Infinite Earths, Savage captures the Immortal Man.
 He then funds the Lab, a group attempting to recreate the tektites that make the villain immortal.
 The Lab experiments on blood samples taken from both Savage and the Immortal Man, hoping to understand the sub-atomic technology.
-By this time, Mitchell "Mitch" Shelley has reincarnated, now living as a lawyer in Viceroy, South Carolina.
+By this time, Mitchell Shelley has reincarnated, now living as a lawyer in Viceroy, South Carolina.
 Though suffering from visions and dreams of his past lives, Shelley is unable to learn the full truth of his past before he is targeted for death by enemies.
 Though he survives, he wanders the streets, brain-damaged and amnesiac.
-Later, he is coincidentally kidnapped by the Lab, as Savage's organization is now testing its tektite technology by injecting it into homeless people and seeing if they survive lethal injuries.
+Later, he is coincidentally kidnapped by the Lab, as Savage's organization is now testing tektites by injecting it into homeless people and seeing if they survive lethal injuries.
 Shelley's ability to reincarnate and remember his past lives seems to interact with the tektites, giving him the ability to continuously resurrect himself after death and gain a new superpower each time he does.
 After escaping the Lab, Shelley's memories return in part, and he recalls his long-time rivalry with Vandal Savage.
-With the Forgotten Heroes, Shelley confronts Savage and learns the Immortal Man has been his prisoner for years.
-When a tektite-empowered creature emerges from a time-warp, apparently from the same source that produced the meteor that gave Savage and Immortal Man their power years ago, it causes chaos and starts to disrupt reality.
-Shelley, Immortal Man, and Savage join forces against the creature.
-In the end, the Immortal Man uses his own tektite field to overload the creature's own technology, killing them both in the process.